- Read and analyze characters from a story

 - Learn about supply and demand

-- Copies of "Abd al-Rahmen Ibrahima" by Walter Dean Myers (or another nonfiction/historical fiction story about human captivity)
+- Copies of "Abd al-Rahmen Ibrahima" by Walter Dean Myers (published in Now Is Your Time!: The African-American Struggle for Freedom) or another nonfiction/historical fiction story about human captivity

-- Copy of Maya Angelou's "I Know Why the Caged Bird Sings"
+- Copies of Maya Angelou's "I Know Why the Caged Bird Sings" (published in I Know Why the Caged Bird Sings)

-- Copy (or transparency) of lyrics to "Caged Bird" by Alicia Keys
+- Copies or transparency of lyrics to "Caged Bird" by Alicia Keys

-- A visual of "Caged Bird," a painting by Melissa Christiano, which can be found via an Internet search
+- A visual of "Caged Bird," a painting by Melissa Christiano (can be found via internet search)

 - Map of Africa (found in most social studies textbooks)